-The most complete Stegosaurus skeleton ever found will go on display in the Museum’s Earth Hall in December 2014.
-More than 90 per cent of the bones are present, including a set of 19 bony back plates and four tail spikes.
+The most complete Stegosaurus skeleton ever found went on display in the Museum’s Earth Hall in December 2014.

 Identified as a member of the species Stegosaurus stenops, this spectacular specimen is helping researchers gain new insights into what Stegosaurus would have looked like when it was alive, as well as how it walked, ate and behaved.